dapr-sandbox/generator-dapr/src/templates/languages/csharp/README.md

 ### Steps

-1. Navigate to the `javascript` directory
+1. Navigate to the `csharp` directory
-2. Run `npm install` to gather dependencies
+2. Run `dotnet restore` to gather dependencies
+3. Run `dotnet build` to build the project
-3. Run `app.js` with dapr:
+3. Run `dotnet run` with dapr:

 ```bash
 dapr run --app-id csharp --app-port 80 --port 3500 dotnet run
 ```

 In this case we've named the microservice "js", specified that it runs on port 3000, and specified that the dapr runtime should run on port 3500.
+Note that if other microservices are already using 3500, you should change this to some other value.

 > Note that the dapr cli will automatically configure a Redis store and Redis pubsub component, with component manifests in a "components" directory (`redis.yaml` and `redis_messagebus.yaml` respectively).
 If you selected non-Redis components (e.g. Cosmos, NATS) that you want to run in self-hosted mode, copy the generated `components` directory into your microservice's directory. `dapr run` will look for the `components` directory and use the components specified there instead of Redis if found.
 This step will no longer be necessary when [Issue 225](https://github.com/dapr/cli/issues/225) is resolved.